ProfKaz/AboutPurviewDatamap/03b - IntegrationRuntime.md

-# To access SQL On-premises
+# Microsoft Integration Runtime to access SQL On-premises

 To access to SQL On-premises it's required to install an agent as a kind of proxy to permit Purview Data Map reach the servers.